Home

 Fun Finger Food Ideas

-Cocktail parties are great parties.
-Finger foods are so much fun especially when your guests are the chefs!
+These finger food ideas are so much fun because your guests are the chefs!

 The Set-Up

-There are many incredibly good breads, crunchies, spreads, sauces, meats and seafoods available in the supermarket.
-Look in the gourmet aisle for something unique.
-Purchase as many items as can fit your budget and prepare as many as your time and patience can handle.
+• There are many incredibly good breads, crunchies, spreads, sauces, meats and seafoods available in the supermarket.
+Look in the gourmet aisle for something unique

-Olives, pickles and nuts are a must.
-Also have on hand, vinegars, olive oils, flavored oils, mustards, chili sauce, steak sauce and variety salts and peppers.
+• Olives, pickles and nuts are a must.
+Also have on hand, vinegars, olive oils, flavored oils, mustards, chili sauce, steak sauce and variety salts and pepper

 The Bottoms